Need book resources? We got them!

 What Color Is Your Parachute?
 (Richard Noles)

 This book is the world’s most popular job-hunting guide, revised and updated annually, with more than ten million copies sold.
-The 2016 edition features the latest studies and perspectives on today’s job-market, including proven strategies for finding jobs even when everyone tells you there are none.
-Career expert Richard N. Bolles reveals surprising advice on what works—and what doesn’t—so you can focus your efforts on tactics that yield results.
+In other words, the book features the latest studies and perspectives on today’s job market, including proven strategies for finding jobs even when everyone tells you there are none.
+Above all, career expert Richard N. Bolles reveals surprising advice on what works—and what doesn’t—so you can focus your efforts on tactics that yield results.

 Resume Magic (Susan Britton-Whitcomb)

-Resume Magic offers before-and-after resume transformations, explains resume creation and illustrates professional techniques with actual examples that show why the techniques work.
+Resume Magic offers before-and-after resume transformations.
+The book explains how to create a resume.
+It also illustrates professional techniques with actual examples that show why the techniques work.

 Don’t Blow The Interview (Ralph Ferrone)

 The job interview is the single most crucial step in the whole application process.
-In Don’t Blow the Interview, you’ll learn how to secure the interview, from resume preparation to query letters, ways to dress, and talk for interview success, common interview questions―and how to answer them!
-Ferrone’s book is the ultimate resource for turning your next interview into a job offer.
+However, in Don’t Blow the Interview, you’ll learn how to secure the interview, from resume preparation to query letters, ways to dress, and talk for interview success, common interview questions, and how to answer them!
+In conclusion, you will find Ferrone’s book is the ultimate resource for turning your next interview into a job offer.

 A Foot In The Door: Networking into the Hidden Job Market (Dr. Katherine Hansen)

-This book shows you how to get a foot in the door-and then kick it wide open.
+This book shows you how to get a foot in the door and then kick it wide open.
 It emphasizes the importance of contemporary social networking, such as discussion groups and forums, online portfolios, and blogging.
-Featuring confidence-building advice for the shy or intimidated, and a comprehensive guide to informational interviewing, the book showcases strategies that will help those seeking a real-world job land the position they’ve been looking for.
+Find confidence-building advice for the shy or intimidated, and a comprehensive guide to informational interviewing, the book showcases strategies that will help those seeking a real-world job land the position they’ve been looking for.

 This book focuses on research conducted on leadership.
-It identifies three keys to being a more effective leader: knowing your strengths and investing in others’ strengths, getting people with the right strengths on your team, and understanding and meeting the four basic needs of those who look to you for leadership.
-You’ll hear firsthand accounts from some of the most successful organizational leaders in recent history, as they discuss how their unique strengths have driven their success.
+It identifies three keys to being a more effective leader.
+Knowing your strengths and investing in others’ strengths.
+Getting people with the right strengths on your team.
+Understanding and meeting the four basic needs of those who look to you for leadership.
+In addition, you’ll hear firsthand accounts from some of the most successful organizational leaders in recent history, as they discuss how their unique strengths have driven their success.
 Filled with novel research and actionable ideas, Strengths Based Leadership will give you a new road map for leading people toward a better future.

 Cultivate: The Power of Winning Relationships (Morgan Barrett)

 Discover why a business plan and the newest product mean nothing if you don’t have your people aligned to execute the plan.
-Leaders rarely fail because of lack of technical ability, but do so because they don’t cultivate effective working relationships.
+In other words, leaders rarely fail because of a lack of technical ability.
+Thus, they do so because they don’t cultivate effective working relationships.
 The people skills, the so-called “soft skills,” are what get the “hard goods” delivered.
-Employees may join organizations because of the brand or the benefits, but they invariably choose to leave because of poor relationships.
-You will learn to identify Allies, Supporters, Rivals, and Adversaries, and how to turn Adversaries into Supporters and Supporters into Allies.
-The relationship lessons learned will stay with you long after you’ve finished the book.
+Employees may join organizations because of the brand.
+As a result, they may join for the benefits.
+But they invariably choose to leave because of poor relationships.
+As a result, you will learn to identify Allies, Supporters, Rivals, and Adversaries, and how to turn Adversaries into Supporters and Supporters into Allies.
+Therefore, the relationship lessons learned will stay with you long after you’ve finished the book.
+Buy this book here.